Craigson/solidity-experiments/ethernaut-x-foundry/README.md

 # ethernaut-x-foundry

 This repo contains the scaffolding for completing the Ethernaut challenges in a local dev environment using Foundry.
-It's a clone of the [original](https://github.com/ciaranmcveigh5/ethernaut-x-foundry), but has had the solutions removed.
+It's a clone of the [original](https://github.com/ciaranmcveigh5/ethernaut-x-foundry) repo, but has had the solutions removed.

+My solutions to the challenges can be located in the `src/tests/` folder, using the naming convention `<challenge>.t.sol`.

 **Ethernaut**